brfc/haros_safe_plugin/README.md

 -------------------------------

-This open-source plugin developement process, description, and validation was published at IROS2020, [here](http://ras.papercept.net/images/temp/IROS/files/1158.pdf).
+This work ideas, development, and validation were published at IROS2020, [here](http://ras.papercept.net/images/temp/IROS/files/1158.pdf).

-The system-wide Architecture of the HAROS safety plug-in for ROS
+The system-wide Architecture of the HAROS safety plug-in for ROS:

 ![imp](./img/imp.png)